irsyadas/salary-classification/README.md

 # Salary Classification
-A final project assigned by SanberCode Python - Data Science Online Class to classify salary from each person using Sklearn with Random Forest Classifier and GridSearchCV for hyperparameter tuning
+A final project assigned by SanberCode Python - Data Science Online Class (Batch 0820) to classify salary from each person.
+I'm using Sklearn with Random Forest Classifier and also GridSearch CV for the hyperparameter tuning.

 # Prerequisites
 Run pip or conda to install the followings: